particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 <sup>3</sup>There is no external MCU USB connector on the Monitor One.

 <sup>4</sup>The Monitor One uses the Tracker SoM BLE chip antenna on the board and does not include a separate BLE antenna, but one could be added using the BLE U.FL connector.

-<sup>5</sup>The Tracker M uses a shared antenna for BLE and Wi-Fi geolocation.
-You can use the built-in trace antenna or an external 2.4 GHz/5 GHz dual-band antenna, selectable in software.

 <sup>6</sup>A small portion of the flash file system is used by the system, and a configurable portion can be used for store and forward, to optionally allow location publishes to be saved when the device is offline to be uploaded later.
 The remainder of the flash file system can be used by user applications.